Zia Yusuf: Political career

 Yusuf first met Nigel Farage at a cocktail party hosted by the financier and UKIP treasurer Stuart Wheeler.
-After selling his business in 2023, he subsequently turned to politics and became the largest donor to Reform UK in the run-up to the 2024 general election.
+After selling his business in 2023, he subsequently turned to politics and became the largest donor to Reform UK in the run-up to the 2024 general election held on 4 July.

 In June 2024, Yusuf spoke at a Reform UK party conference, at the NEC in Birmingham.
 On 11 July 2024, he succeeded Richard Tice as Chairman of Reform UK.
-Despite a major donation to Reform UK in June 2024 and his appointment as party chair in July, Yusuf was a paid-up member of the Conservative Party, until August 2024.
+Despite a major donation to Reform UK in June 2024 and his appointment as party chair in July, Yusuf was a member of the Conservative Party, until August 2024.
 Yusuf had his membership revoked by the party after it had been publicly disclosed by The Guardian.